How To Spot A Supplement Scam

 Supplement Scam Red Flag #3: If you need a BA in chemistry to understand the ingredients, something is way the eff off

-This one is a great little sleight of hand trick that companies use to make their product look greater than it is.
+This one is a great little slight of hand trick that companies use to make their product look greater than it is.
 Look, if they can’t keep it simple and transparent, what are they hiding?
 Critical thinking right now is most important because you are, the consumer.
 You’re looking to make improvements to your body, you’re working out, you’re eating right and still need a little help.
 A boost.
 Have you’ve tried really hard and still aren’t seeing the muscle gains or fat loss you really want?
 You’re frustrated, emotional, eager and along comes what looks like the answer.
 This is how we get really expensive urine.
 Catch my drift?